-If parties to a divorce can’t agree to asset division, Ohio courts divide property by the Court of Common Pleas.
-In deciding marital property division and making alternative monetary distributive awards, the court considers many factors.
+If the parties cannot agree upon a division of assets, Ohio courts will decide the property division.
+Generally, the judge will equally divide “marital” property and each spouse will retain his/her “separate” property.
 These factors can include: the length of the marriage, the assets and liabilities of each spouse; the desirability of awarding the family home to the spouse with child custody; the liquidity and economic value of the distributed property; any financial misconduct on the part of either spouse; and others.

 Marital Property & Separate Property